Last updated 15 January 2017

 Biometrics is the science of analyzing physical or behavioral characteristics specific to each individual in order to be able to authenticate their identity.

-In the literal and most simple sense, biometrics means the "measurement of the human body".
+If we were to define biometry or biometrics in the most simple sense, we would say the "measurement of the human body".

 For biological analyses, DNA, blood, saliva or urine may be used by medical teams and police forensics.